zaaraa-z/fun-projects/README.md

 8- Meals To Rescue!: a web app to find out wat to cock when you are helpless!
 Just enter the food keyword and wait for the results.
 Then you can click on a special meal to see the recipe.
 There is also a random button whic is handy when you have no idea!

+9- Expense Review: an app to keep track of your expenses and incomes.

+10- Music Player: a very fun app to play music with cute animations!

-9- Shopping Review: I'm working on it!
+11- Infinite Scrolling (fetch/load data on scroll): I'm working on it!